 - Theoretical and Computational Physics research group

-You will choose a final year project in one of these areas and you will be working closely with an active researcher in the field.
+There'll be opportunities for you to engage with departmental research from early on in the course.
+You'll also choose a final year project in one of these areas and will be working closely with an active researcher in the field.

 Our graduates go on to a diverse and interesting range of careers.

 Our graduates have gone to a wide range of careers including scientific research and development, engineering, telecommunications, banking, finance, meteorology, oil, gas and space exploration.

 Many also go on to postgraduate study in preparation for academic or industry-based research careers.